AndrewMcg2309/SpaceBattle/README.md

 - Camera looks down at the ship
 #### Behaviours
 - Enemy ships move with following behaviour to the furthest one ahead
+- 2 groups of following behaviours
-- Ship still and dissapears in a jump
+- Ship still and disappears in a jump
 #### Display
-- Ship dissapears into hyperspace with particle system to represent the movement
+- Ship disappears into hyperspace with particle system to represent the movement
 - Missiles falling down along with enemy ships

 ### Credit Scene